-The Col de Portel is situated in Midi-Pyrenees
+The Col de Portel is situated in Midi-Pyrenees.
+This climb belongs to the Pyrenees.

 Starting from Biert,